 Up to 50% off the Summer at The Oaks program

 Do you take applications for 1st through 6th grades?

 Yes.
-Check in with the admission office about which grade levels we are currently accepting applications for by contacting Admission@OaksSchool.org.
+Please check-in with the Admission Office about which grade levels we are currently accepting applications for by contacting Admission@OaksSchool.org.

-Although there is not a volunteer requirement, Oaks parents come together as a community to provide enriching events that support the school and the students.
+Although there is not a volunteer requirement, families at The Oaks come together as a community to provide enriching events that support the school and the students.
 The service and dedication of the Parent Association is integral to the very essence of The Oaks.